 - Do you or your users need control over the style (colors, fill patterns, icons, etc.) of the layer?
 Some layers allow changes to styling, others use only the styling provided by the layer's source.

 - Does your app need to interoperate with other systems or ArcGIS Portal?
-This impacts your choice when layer data could come from different source types (such as ArcGIS Portal, services or side-loaded local data) or will be shared out from your app to other systems or ArcGIS Portal.
+This impacts your choice when layer data could come from different source types (such as ArcGIS Portal, services or local data) or will be shared out from your app to other systems or ArcGIS Portal.

-Once you understand your requirements, consult the table in Layer types described to see which layers meet your needs.
+After you understand your requirements, consult the table in Layer types described to see which layers meet your needs.

 Understanding your data is the first step in the 'Data, Design, Develop' pattern for creating ArcGIS apps.
 ArcGIS DevLabs will walk you through the process of bringing data for your apps into ArcGIS.

 If you want to quickly visualize data that's available to your app, but don't want to store it in an ArcGIS portal or layer, consider using graphics.
+See Features and graphics.

 Choosing basemap layers